Dreaming of that place in medical or dental school?

 It’s perfectly normal to feel nervous on the interview day.
 Your interviews are an important part of your medical school applications and that can put a lot of pressure on you.
 Here are some tips to help you feel less anxious for your interview:

 Most interviewers you’ll encounter will have been doing their job for many years and can tell when someone is just regurgitating an answer they’ve learned by heart.
 Interviewers want to know your thoughts, not how good your memory skills are.

-As we mentioned at the outset, this overview is meant to properly gear up for your interview prep, and if you work through it carefully, it will get you off to a really great start.
+As we mentioned at the outset, this overview is meant to properly gear up for your interview preparation, and if you work through it carefully, it will get you off to a really great start.

-If you really want to take your interviews skills to the next level, however, make sure you check out Medify’s Interviews Course, which offers much more in-depth and detailed guidance on interview formats, what interviewers are looking for, how to prepare, how to conduct yourself and how to spin your unique circumstances if you’re a graduate or international applicant, along with many many more possible interview topics and strategies for giving outstanding answers.
+If you really want to take your interviews skills to the next level, however, make sure you check out Medify's UK Interviews Online Course, which offers much more in-depth and detailed guidance on interview formats, what interviewers are looking for, how to prepare, how to conduct yourself and how to spin your unique circumstances if you’re a graduate or international applicant, along with many more possible interview topics and strategies for giving outstanding answers.